coderaiser/putnik/README.md

 <img width="2609" height="3434" alt="IMG_5196 2" src="https://github.com/user-attachments/assets/4cb07347-9585-4c20-a259-e82cdf7a7025" />

-> Babel AST stored in SQL, transformed by plugins, printed back to code.
+> What if JavaScript AST was stored in SQL Database?

 `putnik` is a code transformation engine built on top of 🐊[**Putout**](https://github.com/coderaiser/putout).
 Instead of traversing the AST in memory with Babel, it writes the AST into a SQLite database, runs SQL-aware plugins against it, then reads the AST back and prints it with `@putout/printer`.